parro-it/libui-node/readme.md

 These works will become in future the base for a React-Native like project.

-## Publishing

-Since `libui` binaries are relatively small, we plan to precompile them for supported platforms and publish binaries file directly to NPM, to avoid the native build stage on install.

 # Contribution & design

 * Each `libui` widget implementaion is written in it's own C++ file in `src` folder.